Moving files between Git repos while preserving history

 If you want to get a detailed idea of how subtrees work you can read the doc, but in a nutshell they're like minimal submodules that you can create, that are not otherwise tracked (like regular submodules are), so it's very handy for when you need to move stuff around.

-order to do that, we essentially
+.
+In order to do that, we essentially split

-split the subtree off of the main tree of the branch:
+the subtree off of the main tree of the branch:

 old_repo $ git subtree --prefix . -b old-repo-export